In the Mosaic Covenant any Israelite of any tribe or sex [not just a priest or Levite] can volunteer to serve God.

 At this point the hair of separation is to be shaved and burned in the fire of the Peace Offering.
-The Peace Offering representing the faithful zealous whole hearted voluntary service of the Nazarite being at peace with and in complete unity with God, the smoke of the burning hair rising up as representing the voluntary service as wonderful and acceptable pleasant thing to God.
+The Peace Offering representing the faithful zealous wholehearted voluntary service bringing the Nazarite into a state of peace with and in complete unity with God.
+The smoke of the burning hair rising up represented the voluntary service as a wonderful and acceptable pleasant thing to God.

 6:18 And the Nazarite shall shave the head of his separation at the door of the tabernacle of the congregation, and shall take the hair of the head of his separation, and put it in the fire which is under the sacrifice of the peace offerings.

 6:19 And the priest shall take the sodden shoulder of the ram, and one unleavened cake out of the basket, and one unleavened wafer, and shall put them upon the hands of the Nazarite, after the hair of his separation is shaven:

 After placing these pieces in the hands of the Nazarite and then lifting them up to be accepted by God as a representation of the Nazarite’s service; the Holy Set Apartness of the Nazarite as accepted and the vow ended.